View Joan Workman's Obituary on mydailyregister.com and share memories

-GALLIPOLIS, Ohio — Joan Gayle Workman, age 76 of Gallipolis, died Tuesday October 1, 2019 at Holzer Medical Center.
+GALLIPOLIS — Joan Gayle Workman, 76, of Gallipolis, died Tuesday October 1, 2019 at Holzer Medical Center.

 Joan retired from the Medical Records Department at Holzer Medical Center.
 She was a former member of Crown City Community Church.
 While in high school, she was a head majorette.
 She was loved by everyone who met her and will be greatly missed.